-Oil viscosity is something most folks have heard of, sort of understand but are not real certain about.
-This is not intended as a technically complete piece on the topic.
-Rather this is a light overview as the term relates to engine oil.
+Most folks have heard of oil viscosity.
+Many people may know what it is, but are not certain about the details.
+No one intends this article as a technically complete piece on the topic.
+Instead, this is a light overview as the term relates to engine oil.

-The Society of Automotive Engineers (SAE) has provided a scale by which oil can be classified.
+The Society of Automotive Engineers or SAE, provides a scale by which we classify motor oil.
 This is the familiar "weight" rating.
-For instance 30 weight motor oil refers to a certain viscosity.
-Basically viscosity is a resistance to flow or sort of how thick the oil is.
+For instance, the term 30 weight motor oil refers to viscosity.
+Simply, viscosity is a resistance to flow or sort of how thick the oil is.

-In reality the SAE numbers refer to results of testing procedures.
-The test might involve how long it takes a measured quantity of oil to drip through a fixed opening at a set temperature.
-The temperature used in testing motor oil is 100 degrees Celsius or about 212 degrees Fahrenheit.
+To insure uniformity, the SAE has designed specific tests to measure the flow rate of oil.
+A SAE weight number refers to results of these testing procedures.
+A test might involve how long it takes a measured quantity of oil to drip through a fixed opening at a set temperature.
+The temperature used in testing motor oil is normally 100 degrees Celsius or about 212 degrees Fahrenheit.
 This is close to the operating temperatures in most engines.

 Weight